Hepatitis C is a viral disease that leads to swelling (inflammation) of the liver.

 - Received a tattoo or acupuncture with needles that were not disinfected properly after being used on another person (risk is very low with practitioners who have a tattoo license or permit or an acupuncture license)

 - Received an organ transplant from a donor who has hepatitis C

 - Share personal items, such as toothbrushes and razors, with someone who has hepatitis C (less common)

 - Received a blood transfusion

 Most people who are recently infected with hepatitis C do not have symptoms.
 Some people have yellowing of the skin (jaundice) that goes away.
-Chronic infection usually causes no symptoms.
-But tiredness, skin disorders and other problem can occur.
+Chronic infection often causes no symptoms.
+But tiredness, skin disorders and other problems can occur.
 Persons who have long-term (chronic) infection often have no symptoms until their liver becomes scarred (cirrhosis

 ).
 Most people with this condition are ill and have many health problems.

 The following symptoms may occur with hepatitis C infection:

 - Loss of appetite